 CSA goal is to respond to the proposal within 40 weeks of closing date of the Announcement of Opportunity and, to send for signature a grant/contribution agreement within 10 weeks after formal approval of the proposal.
 We intend to have all grant agreements in place in the first quarter of calendar year 2012.

-Only Notice of Intent applications that have passed the initial screening process will be further considered to receive the full Application Form.
+Only NOI applications that have passed the initial screening process will be further considered to receive the full Application Form.
 The Application Form will be sent to the applicant by e-mail as soon as the initial screening process is completed.
 All applicants will receive the results of the screening process.

 The NOI must clearly provide the project title with a short description the project, activities and collaborations planned.
 It must also identify the relevance with one (or many) CSA strategic area(s) described in the AO (section 2.1).
 It is expected that applicant provides also informations such as: the length of the project, the total project cost, CSA requested funding, non-CSA funds (sources of funds, expected amount and proportion of the total project cost), and the identification of costs that will require CSA funding (item by item).

-For the NOI, does the 250-word maximum text include the names and contact informations of the Principal Investigators, the co-investigators and the Duly Authorized Contact of the lead organization?
+Question 19.
+For the NOI, does the 250-word maximum text include the names and contact informations of the PIs, the co-investigators and the Duly Authorized Contact of the lead organization?

 No. The limit of 250 words should be dedicated to describe the project.

-On May 26 2011, we sent a revised application form to each principal investigator.
-From now on, we are only requesting the signature from the duly authorized signatory of the institution/organization of the principal investigator.
+On May 26, 2011, we sent a revised application form to each PI.
+From now on, we are only requesting the signature from the duly authorized signatory of the institution/organization of the PI.
 In the new application form, we removed the section where we were asking the signature from the duly authorized signatory from each participating organisation.